-There are multiple reasons for this; From the employer’s perspective, renting an office space is becoming increasingly expensive, and the added perks for employees, such as free parking, commuting tickets and lunches add up to plenty of costs for the company.
-From the employee’s perspective, commuting can be both time and energy consuming, technology has made it easier for the team to connect and collaborate without needing to be in the same room, and people would rather spend time with their families or nurture their hunger for sports, or arts.
+From the employer’s perspective, renting an office space is becoming increasingly expensive especially when it’s not utilised fully.
+From the employee’s perspective, commuting can be both time and energy consuming, various meeting technologies have made it possible for the team to collaborate without needing to be in the same room, and people would rather spend time with their families or nurture their hunger for sports, or arts.
 In practical terms, remote work allows people to live wherever and however they want.
 Of course, as long as the job gets done.

 How do you keep your employees motivated remotely?
 How do you make sure the job gets done?